Tummy Tuck Sarasota

 Some results from the tummy tuck will be immediately visible, although these may be obscured due to swelling and discoloration o the area.
 Within the first two weeks, patients are generally regain their ability to move around freely and stand fully upright; it is a this time the new, thinner figure can be fully appreciated

 Assisting our patients achieve their aesthetic goals is our driving force.
-As the top plastic surgeons in Florida, Dr. J. David Holcomb and Dr. Joshua Kreithen both bring years of experience to each patient’s procedure.
+As one of the top plastic surgeons in Florida, Dr. Joshua Kreithen brings years of experience to each patient’s procedure.
 Contact our office today at 941.365.8679 to schedule your Tummy Tuck consultation.
 We will be happy to walk you through every step of the rejuvenation process.

 The best Sarasota tummy tuck candidates are men and women who are in relatively good shape but are bothered by loose abdominal skin or large fat deposits that won’t respond to diet or exercise.
 Abdominoplasty can be particularly beneficial for women who have stretched abdominal skin due to pregnancy, though they should have completed childbearing before considering the procedure.
 Loss of skin elasticity in older patients, which frequently occurs with slight obesity, can also be improved through tummy tuck surgery in Sarasota.